Getting Started

 queryLanguage: Cypher

-Add the Query via the REST API
+Add the message-counts Continuous Query using the REST API

 curl -X POST http://localhost:8080/api/v1/queries \